kelseygilch/comp20-kgilchrist/mmap/README.txt

 Everything in this project has been implemented correctly to the best of my knowledge.

-I collaborated with Dane Roberts on this assignment.
+I discussed this assignment with Dane Roberts.
 I also refered to Ming's code posted on the course website and the example code for calculating the distance between two latitude and longitude points he posted on the course website.